Navigation: History

+The sextant, together with the chronometer, compass and astronomical calculations became the most widely used methods of maritime navigation until developments in the 20th century with radio-navigation and gyrocompasses.
+These in turn were superseded with the advent of computers, electronic calculators and later satellite navigation in the 20th century.
+On land, the development of handheld GPS occurred in the 1980s and with the advent of smartphones, with in-build compassess and satellite receivers, navigation is now widely achieved through technology globally.

 Basic concepts

+In terrestrial navigation, the location of a person, ship, plane, etc is defined as a position using a reference point/coordinates (see Cartesian coordinate system).
+Positions can either be referenced as latitude/longitude or a distance and direction from a fixed reference point (bearing).
+Lines of position can be derived from a variety of methods and equipment.
+By determining and monitoring positions it is possible to find and direct a person, ship, plane, etc in a scientific way from one place to another.
+This often involves the use of maps or charts from which if desired, courses can be calculated or followed depending on the projection or methods used (Rhumb line, Great circle, etc).

 Latitude

 Roughly, the latitude of a place on Earth is its angular distance north or south of the equator.
 Latitude is usually expressed in degrees (marked with °) ranging from 0° at the Equator to 90° at the North and South poles.
 The latitude of the North Pole is 90° N, and the latitude of the South Pole is 90° S. Mariners calculated latitude in the Northern Hemisphere by sighting the pole star (Polaris) with a sextant and using sight reduction tables to correct for height of eye and atmospheric refraction.
 The height of Polaris in degrees above the horizon is the latitude of the observer, within a degree or so.

 Longitude

 Similar to latitude, the longitude of a place on Earth is the angular distance east or west of the prime meridian or Greenwich meridian.
 Longitude is usually expressed in degrees (marked with °) ranging from 0° at the Greenwich meridian to 180° east and west.
 Sydney, for example, has a longitude of about 151° east.
 New York City has a longitude of 74° west.
 For most of history, mariners struggled to determine longitude.
 Longitude can be calculated if the precise time of a sighting is known.
 Lacking that, one can use a sextant to take a lunar distance (also called the lunar observation, or "lunar" for short) that, with a nautical almanac, can be used to calculate the time at zero longitude (see Greenwich Mean Time).
 Reliable marine chronometers were unavailable until the late 18th century and not affordable until the 19th century.
 For about a hundred years, from about 1767 until about 1850, mariners lacking a chronometer used the method of lunar distances to determine Greenwich time to find their longitude.
 A mariner with a chronometer could check its reading using a lunar determination of Greenwich time.